24/7 Mental Health Crisis Support

 There are many physical side effects from using and withdrawing from substances.
 Because of this, treating health complications in tandem with other supports makes sense.
 Part of MAT can also involve receiving Vivitrol treatment.
 Vivitrol, a brand name for the substance Naltrexone, blocks an opioid high’s effects for up to 30 days.

-RELATED CONTENT: Emily is a client of Adult & Child Health’s IOP program, watch her story here
+RELATED CONTENT: Emily is a client of Adult & Child Health’s IOP program

 “Over the last year and-a-half, we have been expanding our Medication Assisted Treatment program and are now able to provide it at three of our locations,” Canady said.
 “This has greatly enhanced the number of clients that we have been able to touch in the communities that we serve.”